This post may contain affiliate links. Please read my disclosure policy.

 Grilled to perfection on the barbecue, the lamb is tender and the marinade penetrates the meat for maximum flavor.

 The honey from the marinade gets caramelized on the lamb and the meat is crunchy on the exterior and tender on the inside.
-We made these the other night accompanied with a pearl couscous salad.
+We made these honey lamb kebobs the other night accompanied with a pearl couscous salad.

-- Trim meat off the loin chop bone and cut lamb into 1 inch pieces.
+- Preheat grill to 450°F. Trim meat off the lamb loin chop bone and cut meat into 1 inch pieces.
 Place into bowl, set aside.

-- Mix all of the following ingredients thoroughly to dissolve honey and pour over lamb, marinate overnight in refrigerator for at least 4 hours.
-Best overnight covered.
+- Whisk together the remaining ingredients thoroughly to dissolve honey and pour over lamb.
+Marinate covered in refrigerator for at least 4 hours.
+For maximum flavor, overnight.

-- Prepare grill and skewer meat and vegetables onto metal skewers or wood ones that have been soaked in water to keep from burning.
-Coat the grill with oil and cook for 3 minutes on medium high each side.
+- Heat and clean grill.
+Skewer meat and vegetables onto metal skewers or wood ones that have been soaked in water to keep from burning.
+Brush the grill lightly with oil and cook for 3 minutes on medium high each side.
 Serve immediately with steamed rice.